The self-paced MCAT prep class: smart option?

 2. You can take an MCAT live prep course, or an MCAT online prep course in the 2-3 months leading up to end of junior year.

-******If you’ve realized that NOW is the ideal time to schedule your MCAT, and arrange for a prep class, you can click here for the very best discounts we could find on the Kaplan MCAT prep course (use code GET300) and Princeton Review MCAT prep courses.
+******If you’ve realized that NOW is the ideal time to schedule your MCAT, and arrange for a prep class, you can click here for the very best discounts we could find on the Kaplan online prep course and Princeton Review MCAT prep courses.

 3. You can sign up for one of several online MCAT prep classes in the summer immediately after junior year.
 This will put you slightly past the date when applications open, for when you receive your MCAT score.
 (If you do decide to take a course, here’s a review of Kaplan vs. Princeton Review, two top rated courses.)

 4. Or…you can do a hybrid of options 2 and 3, signing up for a self-paced MCAT prep class through Kaplan or The Princeton Review.
 You can find Kaplan self-paced MCAT reviews and Princeton Review self-paced MCAT reviews here.
 Both companies offer this option.
 And both offer two of the best MCAT online prep courses.
 Signing up for the self-paced MCAT prep class allows you to start your studies anytime, stretch it out as long as you want, and have full access to all online MCAT prep class materials online, any time of the day or night.